Nightjar LogoSign in

 Traditional costs derived from industry pricing guides (Welpix, PixelPhant) at $100-200 per image.
 Nightjar at approximately $0.10 per image.

 The savings matter beyond budget.
 Color mismatches drive up to 30% of product returns in cosmetics.
-Nightjar's hex-code color input lets brands specify exact Pantone values, generating every shade with identical lighting and shadow behavior.
-That accuracy directly reduces returns while also driving revenue: products with 3+ color variants generate up to 40% higher conversion rates.
+Nightjar's hex-code color input lets brands specify Pantone values, generating each shade with consistent lighting and shadow behavior.
+That accuracy can help reduce returns while also driving revenue: products with 3+ color variants generate up to 40% higher conversion rates.

 For a practical example, take a mid-market brand with 150 SKUs, including three shade-range products with 30 shades each.
 Traditional photography for their full catalog across three platforms runs roughly $135,000.
 With AI, generating the base shots and color variants brings that under $200.